-Recycling of human waste, which refers to feces and urine, has many benefits.
-According to research, on average a human produces fifty liters of feces and five hundred liters of urine.
-Instead of disposing this in the landfills or treating it and releasing it in the environment, human waste can be exploited in several ways.
+Recycling of human waste, encompassing feces and urine, has many benefits.
+According to research, on a yearly basis, a human produces fifty liters of feces and five hundred liters of urine.
+Instead of disposing of this in landfills or treating it and releasing it into the environment, human waste can be utilized in several ways.

 Human waste can be utilized as a fertilizer to increase the production of food.
-The waste is however recommended to be treated at least once before its application on the farm.
-Treatment is applied to the collection of feces, urine and water from households that is digested by bacteria to reduce the number of pathogens and make the sludge less biologically active hence stinks less.
+The waste is, however, recommended to be treated at least once before its application on the farm.

 3. Fecal Transplant

 Clostridium difficile is an infection of the gut characterized by inflammation, abdominal pain, and diarrhea.
 The condition emanates from the overabundance of bad bacteria in the gastrointestinal tract.

 A remedy to these bacteria is the use of feces from a healthy person and delivering it to the gut of the patient.
 Delivery of feces can be done in several ways, such as using a tube through the patient’s anus and rectum or shooting of frozen fecal matter through one’s nose.

 A fecal transplant is preferred because invasive surgery involves chopping, removing, or diverting organs to get rid of the bad bacteria.
 Moreover, the transplant is quick, inexpensive, and more effective than antibiotic administration.